The Rockettes: Trump inauguration controversy

 In late 2016, the Madison Square Garden Company, which manages the troupe, agreed to have the Rockettes perform at the inauguration of Donald Trump.
 According to a report in the New York Daily News, there was an initial "edict" to perform at the inaugural.
 Immediately several Rockettes dissented, including Rockette Phoebe Pearl who complained that she was being forced to perform at the inaugural against her wishes.
 One Rockette felt reluctant to "perform for this monster", referring to president-elect Donald Trump, and another said she "wouldn't feel comfortable standing near a man like that in our costumes."

 Madison Square Garden issued a statement saying that "For a Rockette to be considered for an event, they must voluntarily sign up and are never told they have to perform at a particular event, including the inaugural.
 It is always their choice.
 In fact, for the coming inauguration, we had more Rockettes request to participate than we have slots available."
 Another report suggested that dancers were allowed to "opt-out" if they thought that they would feel uncomfortable performing.

 Many on social media believed attendance was mandatory, including Julissa Sabino, a performer who is part of the union, who tweeted that the issue "breaks my heart" and urged supporters to "help these ladies."
 Autumn Withers, a former Rockette, supported a boycott, saying "take a knee, ladies!"
 In December 2016, according to The Atlantic, three of the thirteen full-time dancers had chosen to sit out the event.
 The company danced to a medley of Irving Berlin songs at the Inaugural Ball on the evening of January 20.

+The Rockettes in other Radio City productions

+Although the Radio City Christmas Spectacular has been a constant every holiday season since 1979, there have been several attempts to mount a warm-weather show with the Rockettes.
+In the spring of 2015, Radio City launched the New York Spring Spectacular, and in the summer of 2016, produced the New York Spectacular, in an attempt to draw in audiences outside the holiday season.
+Neither show was ever reproduced, citing difficulties with filling up Radio City Music Hall’s nearly 6,000 seats without the nostalgia and tradition that bring audiences in during the holidays.

+COVID-19 and the Rockettes

+In 2020, due to the COVID-19 pandemic, the Radio City Christmas Spectacular was canceled for the first time in its history.
+The following year, the 2021 Radio City Christmas Spectacular was canceled in mid-December, only a month into its planned runtime.
+Too many members of the cast and crew, who were recommended but not required to wear masks or test, caught the virus, leading to the cancellation of the show.